stats4sd/Installation-Guides/guides/_guideTemplate.md

 If you want to link this page correctly the page title here should match the page title in `data/pagesMeta`

+# Linking headers {#linkID}

+You can build links to parts of the same page (# link) by adding and id to the heading element and adding corresponding link to the `pagesMeta` subsection.
+It builds the link in the usual way, e.g.
+<a href="#linkID">Link</a>

 # Images

 Images should be stored in assets folder and can be put inline as: